 Your boat should always keep a distance of 100 meters minimum, 200 meters when other boats are around.
 And yes, it’s hard to tell the distance, when there’s nothing around for scale.
 If a whale decides to come closer: Enjoy!
 Your skipper will slow down or stop the engines.
 But this is completely up to the whales.
 They decide, not you.
 And even if they come closer, there is no need to stay longer than 20 to 30 minutes with one whale.
 Just move on, there’s plenty to see.
 One great thing about whale watching is the thrill to find them.

 There’s no need to swim with whales.
 Really.
-It stresses the whales and can be dangerous for you.
-So, better leave that with researchers or professional photographers.
-If you want a bigger thrill than whale watching, try bungee jumping or #pinching.
-Trust us, seeing a whale from a boat will be exciting enough.
+It stresses the whales and can even be quite dangerous for you.
+You don’t want to be hit by a fluke or a flipper.
+So, better leave those underwater shots with researchers or professional photographers.
+If you do your homework, seeing a whale from a boat will be exciting enough.
 Over and over again.

 #8 Don't feed the whales.
 Keep them wild.
 That's why you came.